newrelic/docs-website/src/data-dictionary/events/NrMTDConsumption/AppTransactionsAnalyzedFree.md

   - NrMTDConsumption
 ---

-The number of APM app transactions analyzed by New Relic AI included in the free limit.
+The number of APM app transactions analyzed by applied intelligence included in the free limit.